Thorne leads No. 11 Spartans past No. 13 Pitt in Peach Bowl - WHIZ News

 Thorne threw two fourth-quarter touchdown passes as Michigan State (11-2) rallied after trailing 21-10.

 Cam Bright returned a fumble recovery 26 yards for a touchdown only 20 seconds into the second half for Pittsburgh (11-3).
-The Panthers lost fill-in starting quarterback Nick Patti to an injury in the first quarter.
+The Panthers lost fill-in starting quarterback Nick Patti to a broken collarbone in the first quarter.

 Defensive end John Morgan forced the fumble by Michigan State quarterback Payton Thorne that was returned by Bright for a 21-10 lead.